Daily spend limit account

 }

-contract.
-For the test, now please open zkSync Era Block Explorer and search for the deployed Account contract address to be able to track transactions and changes in the balance which we will see in the following sections.
+Open up the zkSync Era block exploreropen in new window and search for the deployed Account contract address in order to track transactions and changes in the balance.

 Set the daily spending limit